What are you researching?

 SAMe

-Universal methyl donor involved in 200+ metabolic reactions.
-Prescription drug in Europe for depression and liver disease.
-Supports methylation, cartilage repair, and liver function.
+Universal methyl donor involved in 200+ metabolic reactions, serving as a prescription drug in Europe for depression and liver disease.
+Effectively supports methylation pathways, cartilage repair, and liver function through direct biochemical participation rather than simple supplementation.

 LiverCognition